About Artworth

 Location

 In the first few years, camps were based at the Warkworth Town Hall Centre for the Performing Arts, and several other venues in town were used.
-For twelve years, the Gathering Place at St. Paul’s United Church has been the permanent home of ArtWorth.
-More recently, during the pandemic, Artworth has delivered a fully outdoor program and expanded across in all of Trent Hills including Campbellford and Hastings.
+For over fifteen years, the Gathering Place at St. Paul’s United Church has been the permanent home of ArtWorth.
+More recently, during the pandemic, Artworth has delivered a fully outdoor program and expanded across all of Trent Hills including camps in Campbellford and Hastings.
 An important aspect of ArtWorth is to provide children with experiences of community belonging and connections with village and town life.
-This may include local farms and businesses and using public spaces for the creation of art and performance.
+This may include visiting local farms and businesses and using public spaces for the creation of art installations and performances.

 Art forms